lfernandez2803/Linux_Handbooks/osTicket/README.md

 ---
 ## Requirements
-* An instance with centos 8 installed -- **I'll assume you already have it**
+* An instance with centos stream 9 installed
-* nginx installation and configuration
-* mariadb installation and configuration
+* LAMP environment (web server, database server and PHP)
+* A user with sudo permissions
+* Internet
 ---
 ## Steps before installation